 O’ahu is the most populated island in the chain; over two-thirds of Hawaiian residents live there.
 To some this is a drawback and we sympathize.
 Paradise gets a little crowded, you know?
 Because of this, we recommend you stay out of Honolulu as much as possible.
 There are incredible things to do everywhere, from the north shore surf towns, to the windward-side attractions, to the jaw-dropping beauty of the SE corner, to the remote and sacred NW corner.
 When you come to O’ahu, be sure to get out of the city and explore this vast, majestic island.

 It seems preposterous to follow a paradisiacal island with a cave, and to place it ahead of mountains, beaches, and amazing cities.
 We don’t care that there is no perfect sky above, or turquoise lakes, dramatic cliffs, and craggy peaks.
-Carlsbad Caverns is the single most amazing thing we have done in the USA.
-There is nothing like it on earth.
+Carlsbad Caverns is the single most amazing thing we have done in our USA travel.
+There is nothing like it anywhere on the planet.

 To walk around the Big Room is to come to grips with how ancient is our earth.
-This is an alien world, unlike any you will ever see.
+This is an alien world.
 Carlsbad Caverns’ Big Room is the largest cave chamber in North America.
 The trail that winds throughout the Big Room is 1.25 miles, and you may never want it to end.

 Around every turn is something unimaginable.
 Thousands of cave formations and structures present for your amazement, from fields of “popcorn” to inconceivable curtains of rock.
 Emperor stalagmites that have been forming for millions of years introduce their magnificent selves again and again, each different in texture, color, shape, and size.
 Brilliant pools of age old water and frightening abysses add to the unparalleled variety of wonder.
 In the furtherest part of the room the ceiling is so impossibly high you will stand amazed.
 If ever there were a “feast for the eyes”, this is it.